Cahmoraes/utils/readme.md

 ## memo(function)

 Used to memo a value of a pure function.
-This function implements memo pattern. to clear the cache, call the clear method.
+This function implements the memo pattern.
+To clear the cache, call the clear method.

 <ul>
   <li>